Medical officers conditions and pay

 NT Health offers Medical Officers up to seven weeks recreation leave per year and it accrues:

-- and an extra 1 week if you are rostered to work 10 Sundays in that calendar year.
+- an extra 1 week if you are rostered to work 10 Sundays in that calendar year.

 On commencement full time medical officers will also be granted up to four weeks recreation leave in advance, prior to accrual.
 If you are working for less than 12 months, this allocation of leave will be proportional.

-Refer to the Agreement for more information.
+Refer to the Agreement (see above) for more information.

 Some restrictions do apply